thilina27/MindWineBT/README.md

 git clone https://github.com/thilina27/MindWineBT
 ```

-Then includes a unity project with BT.
+This includes a unity project with BT.
 If you only need the BT you can copy over only the `MindWineBehaviourTree` directory to your project.

 ### 🧱 Example Usage